Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 )

-Note the high event number in the second active treatment arm.
+Note the large number of events in the second active treatment arm in the second stage.

 results_4 <- getAnalysisResults(